readmeio/git-format/guides/Documentation/parent-page/index.md

+---
+title: Parent Page
+summary: This is the parent page
+---

-This is a parent page
+This is the parent page